Henry1601/CTF-Writeup/Reverse Engineering/gogo/README.md

 >
 >`dc` command is to continue running the program.
 >
-> The stack is usually small in visual mode, use can expand it with command `e stack.size = 128` which would set the stack size to 128 bytes.
+> The stack is usually small in visual mode, you can expand it with command `e stack.size = 128` which would set the stack size to 128 bytes.

 And here is the hexdump from [esp]:
 ```bash